nilotpolas/MaskedHLS_LP/README.md

 # Overview of MaskedHLS

-**MaskedHLS** is a domain-specific high-level synthesis tool designed to aid in the automated generation of secure and efficient masked cryptographic hardware implementations.
+**MaskedHLS** is a domain-specific high-level synthesis tool designed to aid in the automated generation of secure and efficient gadget-based masked cryptographic hardware implementations from their masked C versions.
 It incorporates the following features:

 ## Key Features
 1. **High-Level Synthesis**